-3 Problems With Traditional KPI Traffic LightsMay 20, 2014 by Stacey Barr
+3 Problems With KPI Traffic Light DashboardsMay 20, 2014 by Stacey Barr

-Traffic lights are those red, amber and green coloured icons that we see in dashboards and performance reports, to tell us what type of attention to give to our performance measures.
 Visual analysis expert Stephen Few has much to say about the risks of those default colours.
-And I have a few things to say about risks of the meaning we assign to them.
+And I have a few things to say about risks of the meaning we assign to those traffic light colours.